 In the U.S. multi-center ReSPECT™ Phase 1/2 clinical trial supported by the National Institutes of Health / National Cancer Institute, 186RNL (Rhenium-186 NanoLiposome) is being evaluated in patients with recurrent glioblastoma GBM.

 Interim data from the ongoing clinical trial shows that the administration of 186RNL, which is designed to allow for targeted beta radiation to the tumor via convection enhanced delivery (CED) with limited exposure to surrounding tissues, was well tolerated in adult patients with recurrent GBM at significantly higher doses than with standard treatment modalities such as external beam radiation therapy (EBRT).

-PLUS THERAPEUTICS is conducting the ReSPECT™ clinical study under a U.S. FDA approved Investigational New Drug (IND) application.
+PLUS THERAPEUTICS is conducting the ReSPECT™-GBM clinical trial under a U.S. FDA approved Investigational New Drug (IND) application.

-In September 2020, PLUS THERAPEUTICS announced that the U.S. FDA granted both an Orphan Drug designation and a Fast Track designation for its lead investigational drug, Rhenium-186 NanoLiposome (186RNL) for the treatment of patients with recurrent glioblastoma.
+In September 2020, PLUS THERAPEUTICS announced that the U.S. FDA granted both an Orphan Drug designation and a Fast Track designation for its lead investigational drug, 186RNL (Rhenium-186 NanoLiposome) for the treatment of patients with recurrent glioblastoma.